thingsboard/thingsboard.github.io/docs/user-guide/ui/widget-library.md

 delete-widgets-bundle-2:
     0:
         image: /images/user-guide/ui/widgets/widget-library/wl-delete-widget-bundle-3-ce.png
-        title: 'Go to the "Widgets Library" page, navigate to the "Widgets Bundle" tab, and click a "Pencil" icon in the widgets bundle row to open widgets bundle details.'
+        title: 'Go to the "Widgets Library" page, navigate to the "Widgets Bundle" tab, and click a "Pencil" icon in the widgets bundle row to open widgets bundle details;'
     1:
         image: /images/user-guide/ui/widgets/widget-library/wl-delete-widget-bundle-4-ce.png
-        title: 'Click on the "Delete widgets bundle" button in the widgets bundle details.'
+        title: 'Click on the "Delete widgets bundle" button in the widgets bundle details;'
     2:
         image: /images/user-guide/ui/widgets/widget-library/wl-delete-widget-bundle-5-ce.png
         title: 'Confirm deleting the widgets bundle in the dialog box.'